-Whilst in Eurpoe, Cadets will participate in a variety of activities, with specific emphasis related to educational, cultural and citizenship experiences, visiting museums, theatres and locations of Canadian historical significance, and Canadian, Commonwealth and Allied War Cemeteries.
+Cadets will participate in a variety of activities, with specific emphasis related to educational, cultural and citizenship experiences, visiting museums, theatres and locations of historical significance to Canada.

-A total of 10 adults will be participating in this tour as escorts, composed of nine (9) DND staff and one (1) 142 SSC volunteer, providing care and supervision of the Cadet members.
+A total of 11 adults will be participating in this tour as escorts, composed of ten (10) CAF/DND staff and one (1) 142 SSC Civilian Volunteer (representative), providing care and supervision of the Cadet members.

 Further, for a Cadet to be eligible to participate in this trip, they must have, as a minimum, done the following: